kajalj3098/hangman/README.md

-# hangmantry- made in reactjs
+ hangman game- made in reactjs